groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-10-31-hot-fix-release-of-groupdocs.metadata-for-.net-version-17.10.2/index.md

 url: /2017/10/31/hot-fix-release-of-groupdocs.metadata-for-.net-version-17.10.2/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['GroupDocs.Metadata Releases', 'Metadata', 'Metadata Editor']
+tags: ['GroupDocs.Metadata Releases', 'Metadata', 'Metadata Editor', 'GroupDocs.Metadata for .NET']
-categories: ['GroupDocs.Metadata for .NET', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/06/groupdocs-metadata-net.png "GroupDocs-Metadata-theme-100x100")GroupDocs team is pleased to announce another **hotfix** release **v17.10.2** of the [**GroupDocs.Metadata for .NET**](http://www.groupdocs.com/products/metadata/net) API.
 In earlier versions, bit depth was affected when removing metadata from **Tiff** files and the resultant image was turning into black and white.
 However, the API has been optimized to resolve this issue in the latest version.
 We recommend you to [download](https://downloads.groupdocs.com/metadata/net/new-releases/groupdocs.metadata-for-.net-17.10.2/) or update your applications to use the latest version of the API.